KevJord76/milestone-project-1/README.md

 - The code and ideas to make the social media links and set-up the feedback form were taken from Code Institute's Love Running walkthrough project and modified to suit the needs of this website [Love Running](https://code-institute-org.github.io/love-running-2.0/index.html)
 - The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)
 - The font pairing that I used for my primary and secondary fonts throughout the website were discovered on [Font Joy](https://fontjoy.com/)
+- The colour I used for my footer to match my header background image was designed on [Image Color Picker](https://imagecolorpicker.com/)

 ### Media